What is ceritinib?

 diabetes or high blood sugar; or

-Do not use ceritinib if you are pregnant.
-It could harm the unborn baby.
-Tell your doctor right away if you become pregnant.
-Use effective birth control while you are using this medicine and for at least 2 weeks after your treatment ends.
+If you are a woman, do not use ceritinib if you are pregnant.
+Use effective birth control to prevent pregnancy while you are using this medicine and for at least 6 months after your last dose.

 How should I take ceritinib?